What is Avelox?

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
 Moxifloxacin will not treat a viral infection such as the flu or a common cold.

 Store Avelox oral at room temperature away from moisture and heat.
 Do not refrigerate injection.